shezard/land-of-svelte/README.md

     -   [x] Edit tile collision
     -   [ ] Edit tile texture
     -   [ ] Display torch
+-   [ ] Torch without closest wall should be fixed to the floor
 -   [ ] Better handling of game over
 -   [ ] Pause game while in the menu
 -   [ ] Gold